Upcoming local movie Our Sister Mambo will boast a powerhouse cast of comic talents.

 Scripted by Michael Chiang - his first movie screenplay since the popular Army Daze (1996) - the new film will star Moses Lim, Michelle Chong, Siti Khalijah Zainal and Judee Tan, among others.

-Taking the director's seat is Malaysian film-maker Ho Wi Ding, who is based in Taiwan.
-He won Best New Director at the Golden Horse Film Festival in 2010 for his light-hearted comedy Pinoy Sunday (2009).
+Taking the director's seat is Taiwan-based Malaysian film-maker Ho Wi Ding, who won Best New Director at the Golden Horse Film Festival in 2010 for his light-hearted comedy Pinoy Sunday (2009).

-Writer Chiang says that he has finished the first draft of the script for the romantic comedy, which centres on a father and his four unmarried daughters.
+Chiang says that he has already finished the first draft of the script for the romantic comedy, which centres on a father and his four unmarried daughters.

 "I had a great time writing this script.
 It's going to be fun," says the 58-year-old, who is also known for writing plays such as Beauty Box (1984), Beauty World (1988) and High Class (2013).

-The movie is described as a tribute to Cathay's film classics of the 1950s and 1960s, most notably Our Sister Hedy (1957), which was also about a middle-class family with four unmarried daughters.
+It is described as a tribute to Cathay's film classics of the 1950s and 60s, most notably Our Sister Hedy (1957), which was also about a middle-class family with four unmarried daughters.